hey-yahei/Quantization.MXNet/README.md

 * Weights are quantized into int8 while inputs uint8 with one-side distribution.
 * No matter whether quantize inputs offline or not, the accuracy can be recovered well via retrain.
 * Only a subset of trainset which contains 10000 images(10 for per class) is used when retrain the net.
-* Note that if you use fake_bn, maybe total trainset should be used to retrain since max(abs(weights)) may be much larger when merge bn.
+* Note that if you use fake_bn, maybe total trainset should be used to retrain since max(abs(weights)) may become much larger when merge bn.

 ***More details refer to 《[MXNet上的重训练量化 | Hey~YaHei!](http://hey-yahei.cn/2019/01/23/MXNet-RT_Quantization/)》.***